GOOGLE HAS LAUNCHED the Pixel 4 and 4 XL, much to the surprise of no-one.

 The flagship Android 10 duo, which fell victim to an onslaught of leaks ahead of Google's unveiling, are exactly what we were expecting; both the Pixel 4 and Pixel 4 XL sport upgraded dual-camera setups, Snapdragon 855 SoCs, OnePlus-rivalling 90Hz displays and garish 'Oh So Orange' colour options.

-We've rounded up everything you need to know about the now-official Pixel 4 and 4 XL below.
+We've rounded up everything you need to know about the smartphone duo below.
+You can also check out our full Pixel 4 and Pixel 4 XL review.

-The Google Pixel 4 and Pixel 4 XL will be available to pre-order from 15 October and will launch in Blighty on 24 October.
+The Google Pixel 4 and Pixel 4 XL went up for pre-order on 15 October and started shipping in Blighty on 24 October.

 Vodafone has started flogging the new Pixels ahead of their 24 October release.
 It's offering the Pixel 4 from £9 upfront on a £52 tariff, and the Pixel 4 XL from £29 on a £60 contract.